careem/mockingbird/README.md

 Examples are under `:samples:kspsample`

-The plugin has a new version that allow you to use google ksp to generate the mocks annotating the filed in your test classes.
+The plugin has a new version that allows you to use google ksp to generate the mocks annotating the fields in your test classes.

 To enable the ksp based code gen it is enough for you to add the google ksp plugin to your module where the plugin is applied for example your plugin block could look similar to